 Moni, too, is worth a stay.
 You can do many nice treks in the fertile surroundings of rice fields, forests, and hills.
 Relax in the hot springs nearby, look at some fine Lio ikat in the market, or enjoy a performance of local dance and music.
 Another starting point to Kelimutu, and a good alternative to Moni, is Detusoko village, which is about 33km from Kelimutu.

 The Kelimutu crater lakes are only a small part of the Kelimutu National Park.
 This fascinating area belongs to the worldwide protected areas and is internationally recognized by the United Nations Environment Program.
 Due to its unique natural features, its high biodiversity, and cultural heritage, Kelimutu National Park attracts thousands of tourists each year.

 Numerous hills and mountains (Mount Kelibara is the highest peak at 1,731 m) give this region its characteristic touch and provide a habitat for at least 19 rare, endemic bird species.
 As in so many places in Flores, traditional architecture, dances, and ikat weaving are still deeply rooted among the local people.

 If you prefer to start from Moni, you can choose one of the many basic to mid-range cottages or hotels.
 Get ready for your hiking tour with an energetic meal from a local restaurant or warung.
-In Moni you can find some small shops with a basic range of products, and a market where you can buy agricultural products, food, clothes, and much more for the daily life.
-The market opens every Monday, Tuesday and Sunday, whereas Monday is the happening day.
+In Moni you can find some small shops with a basic range of products, and a market where you can buy agricultural products, food, clothes, and much more for daily life.
+The market opens every Monday, Tuesday, and Sunday, whereas Monday is the happening day.